Other Canberra events

 King O'Malley's, 131 City Walk, Canberra, Canberra, ACT 2601

 From the success story of early humans to topical medical challenges, this night will cover archaeology, virology and optometry.
-Join our researchers as they illuminate why Homo sapiens came out on top, how to optimise vaccines to combat outbreaks of poxviruses, and investigate how the modern world could be making us more short-sighted.
+Join our researchers as they illuminate why Homo sapiens came out on top, how drug-loaded nanoparticles can eliminate stubborn cancer cells, and investigate how the modern world could be making us more short-sighted.

 Our myopic view on visual noise

-As our world becomes more modern, the background visual noise we are exposed to changes too.
+As our world becomes more modern and digital, the background visual environment we are exposed to changes too.
 But is that change healthy for our eyes?
-Come along and hear about how visual noise impacts myopia, and how we can slow down the progression of myopia.
+Come along and hear about how visual noise impacts myopia, and how we can slow down its progression.

 ...